benmvp/slides/2023/seattlejs/nextjs.md

 - So as I wrap up...
   - I encourage you to give Next.js a try
-- Or if you have...
+- Or if you already have...
-  - Evaluate whether the pages are using the best rendering strategy
+  - Evaluate whether the pages you are using the best rendering strategy
 - I'm here for the remainder of the conference...
   - So you can ask me questions on Twitter (@benmvp) or find me afterwards
 - Thanks!